fernandomullerjr/cka-certified-kubernetes-administrator/Secao3-Scheduling/79-Configuring-Scheduler-Profiles.md

 - Na fase de "Scheduling Queue", são usados os Plugins "PrioritySort":
 PrioritySort: Provides the default priority based sorting.
 Extension points: queueSort.

-- Na fase de "Filtering" são usados os Plugins de "NodeResourcesFit", "NodeName":
+- Na fase de "Filtering" são usados os Plugins de "NodeResourcesFit", "NodeName", "NodeUnschedulable", por exemplo:
   NodeResourcesFit: Checks if the node has all the resources that the Pod is requesting.
 The score can use one of three strategies: LeastAllocated (default), MostAllocated and RequestedToCapacityRatio.
 Extension points: preFilter, filter, score.
   NodeName: Checks if a Pod spec node name matches the current node.
 Extension points: filter.
+  NodeUnschedulable: Filters out nodes that have .spec.unschedulable set to true.
+Extension points: filter.

+- Scoring:
+  na fase de "Scoring", temos o plugin "NodeResourcesFit", que também é usado na fase de Filtering. um plugin pode ser usado em múltiplos stages.
+    NodeResourcesFit: Checks if the node has all the resources that the Pod is requesting.
+The score can use one of three strategies: LeastAllocated (default), MostAllocated and RequestedToCapacityRatio.
+Extension points: preFilter, filter, score.